codeuix0/Gulp-demo/README.md

 # Gulp-demo

-Example gulp demo application to show how to use plugins and run tasks for automating the Front-end development workflow
+An example gulp demo application to show how to use plugins and run tasks for automating the Front-end development workflow, and getting the production ready code.

 ### Version
 1.0.0